iadvize/documentation/Documentation.md

 ## App Plugins
 Use plugins to enhance the iAdvize interface by adding or editing predefined features.

 Plugins are basically HTTP endpoints whose json responses fit the plugin json-schema.
 For each plugin one or more endpoint have to be defined.
-When a plugin is used on user interface, we will make a GET http call to endpoint with documented query parameters.
+When a plugin is used on user interface, we will make a http call to endpoint with documented query parameters.
 Your http response have to comply with plugin json-schema.
+You can find a link of the json schema below each plugin route.
+It can be used to validate your http responses on your side.

 The plugins already available are: